COLLEGE CREDIT PLUS (CC+) PROGRAM

 Since Ohio University is on the semester system, the university academic calendar may not correspond directly with the calendar of your local school district.
 As a result, starting and ending dates may not be the same as those of your school district.

 The responsibility of monitoring your attendance will rest primarily with your school district.
-The university does not assume the school district’s responsibility under the Ohio Revised Code 3313.205 or 3321.13.
 In general, you will be treated like all other university students with regard to attendance.
 You must realize that university students are treated as adults with regard to such responsibilities and you will also be assumed to be capable of handling such responsibility.

 Additional information regarding the College Credit Plus Program can be located on the Ohio University main campus web site by clicking (here), or on the Ohio Department of Education web site by clicking (here).